-Augsburg Weekend College allows adults to begin a baccalaureate degree program or to continue their education after beginning at another time or institution.
+Augsburg Weekend College allows adults to begin a bachelor's degree program or to continue their education after beginning at another time or institution.
 It also enables adults to add a second major to an already completed college degree.
 The following information outlines what is involved in completing a degree or major in Augsburg Weekend College.
+(For more detailed information regarding graduation requirements, please refer to the Augsburg College Catalog.)